0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ![](https://imgur.com/zDzExMZ.png)

-# Deploying our API on heroku
+# Deploying our API on Heroku

-👀 We have successfully built an API but how would other developers use it if it isn't deployed it ?
+👀 We have successfully built an API but how would other developers use it if it isn't deployed?

-Let's deploy it on heroku 🚀.
+Let's deploy it on Heroku 🚀.

 Get started by initializing a git repository in the directory.
-Create a new github repository and push your changes into that repository 👀
+Create a new GitHub repository and push your changes into that repository 👀

-Let's create a new file named `Procfile` which is just a file which tells heroku which command is need to be ran.
+Let's create a new file named `Procfile` which is just a file that tells Heroku which command is need to be run.
 Add the below content to the `Procfile` file

 ```
 web: node index.js